 boilerplate-free strong static types: we have no type declarations, yet not only is it impossible to confuse a string with an int, but it’s also impossible to confuse a pure function with an impure function.
 The only impure function here is interact; the rest of the program is pure.

 equal rights: in many languages, the equal sign means assignment, not equality.
-That is, the stuff on the right side gets assigned to something the left side refers to.
+That is, the right side gets assigned to something the left side refers to.
 In Haskell, provided the function is pure, any time we see the stuff on one side of the equals sign, we can swap it out for the stuff on the other, a property known as referential transparency.

 But enough navel-gazing for now.
 After downloading the input data (via the webpage), we compile and run the program, then submit the output (via the webpage) for some easy points: